• Home

 7:00 PM – The Party Officially Begins

-It is always best to multitask when there is so much to do!
-Plan to grab one of the exclusive snacks available only during Mickey’s Not So Scary Halloween Party to enjoy while securing your spot for the Boo to You Parade.
+When there’s this much to do, multitasking is your friend.
+Grab one of the exclusive party snacks available only during Mickey’s Not So Scary Halloween Party to enjoy while securing your spot for the Boo to You Parade.
 This is a great way to feel like you are not wasting time while waiting for the parade to start!
-Frontierland tends to have smaller crowds but Main Street with the Castle in the background makes for great photos.
-The Train Station is also a favorite spot!

 View the MNSSHP Entertainment Guide so you know about all of the exclusive party festivities!